Backpropagation in hyperbolic chaos via adjoint shadowing: Shadowing/unstable decomposition for continuous-time

-for flows as well.
-We may still assume that all unstable and stable directions can be captured with similar chances.
-But the caveat is that the flow direction, though one-dimensional, can be more easily captured.
-For example, a perturbation in the time scale is in fact a perturbation in the flow direction.
-If $UC$ involves the center direction, $SC$ alone is more likely to be a poor approximation of the linear response.
-Hence, $UC$ has better not involve the center direction.
+We want the leftover part to be in the unstable direction.
+If so, we can recycle the dimension argument in~\cite{Ruesha}, which is also reviewed in \cref{s:appdiscrete}, to say that the shadowing contribution could be a good approximation of the entire linear response when the unstable ratio is low.
+We do not want $UC$ to involve the flow direction, which could be more easily captured than unstable and stable directions.
+For example, a perturbation in the time equals a perturbation in the flow direction.
+If $UC$ precludes the flow direction, it is more likely to be small, and $SC$ alone is more likely to be a good approximation of the linear response: sometimes this is indeed the case in practice, such as in \cite{Ni_CLV_cylinder}.